Charles I of Anjou: Seventh Crusade

 In December 1244 Louis IX took a vow to lead a crusade.
-Ignoring their mother's strong opposition, his three brothersRobert, Alphonse and Charlesalso took the cross.
+Ignoring their mother's strong opposition, his three brothers—Robert, Alphonse and Charles—also took the cross.
 Preparations for the crusade lasted for years, with the crusaders embarking at Aigues-Mortes on 25 August 1248.
 After spending several months in Cyprus they invaded Egypt on 5 June 1249.
 They captured Damietta and decided to attack Cairo in November.
 During their advance Louis's biographer Jean de Joinville noted Charles's personal courage which saved dozens of crusaders' lives.
 Robert of Artois died fighting against the Egyptians at Al Mansurah.
 His three brothers survived, but they had to abandon the campaign.
 While withdrawing from Egypt, they fell into captivity on 6 April 1250.
-The Egyptians released Louis, Charles and Alphonse in exchange of 800,000 bezants and the surrender of Damietta on 6 May.
+The Egyptians released Louis, Charles and Alphonse in exchange for 800,000 bezants and the surrender of Damietta on 6 May.
 During their voyage to Acre, Charles outraged Louis by gambling while the king was mourning Robert's death.
 Louis remained in the Holy Land, but Charles returned to France in October 1250.